How to Reduce Labor Costs in a Restaurant

-It may seem tempting to say yes to the first semi-competent pair of hands you find, especially if it’s for a low-skilled position like dishwasher.
+It may seem tempting to say yes to the first semi-competent pair of hands you find, especially if it’s for a low-skilled position like a dishwasher.
 However, if you choose someone hastily and without consulting any of the people already on the team, you’re setting yourself up for potential disaster.

-Hire the best people by considering a broader pool of candidates and arrange interviews so potential employees can show how they interact with your chefs, cooks and servers.
+Hire the best people by considering a broader pool of candidates and arrange interviews so potential employees can show how they interact with your chefs, cooks, and servers.
 A good team fit will promote productivity and decrease the likelihood of quick turnover.

 6. Cross-Train Staff

 Good employees are open to learning new skills that will benefit their co-workers and themselves.
 If staff are not cross-trained and can only perform in one capacity, your restaurant’s overall efficiency will suffer.
-On a slow night with only a few tables occupied, it doesn’t make sense to have a bartender, server, host and busser out on the floor all at once.
-If your bartender knows how to serve tables, your server knows how to step in as a host and your busser can expedite food, you can eliminate one of those roles for the shift.
+On a slow night with only a few tables occupied, it doesn’t make sense to have a bartender, server, host, and busser out on the floor all at once.
+If your bartender knows how to serve tables, your server knows how to step in as a host, and your busser can expedite food, you can eliminate one of those roles for the shift.